nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <p align="center">
 <img src="images/LogicClassDiagram.png" width="800"><br>

-<em>Logic Class Diagram</em>
+<em>Fig. 2 Logic Class Diagram</em>
 </p>
 <br></br>

-For example, the `Logic` component (see the class diagram given above) defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.<br>
+For example, Figure 2 above shows the `Logic` component that defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.<br>
 <br></br>

 <p align="center">
 <img src="images\SDforDeleteTask.png" width="800"><br>

-<em>Sequence Diagram for Delete Task</em>
+<em>Fig. 3 Sequence Diagram for Delete Task</em>
 </p>
 <br></br>

-The _Sequence Diagram_ above shows how the components interact for the scenario where the user issues the command `delete 1`.
+Figure 3 above, the _Sequence Diagram_, shows how the components interact for the scenario where the user issues the command `delete 1`.

 >Note how the `Model` simply raises a `TaskManagerChangedEvent` when the TaskManager data are changed,